25 Division Word Problems for Grades 3 to 5 With Tips On Supporting Students’ Progress

 Deepening understanding of the inverse relationship between division and multiplication

-Division word problems also solidify the connection between multiplication and division.
-Understanding these inverse operations and being able to interchange the skills of multiplication and division will help make connections between different mathematical concepts and deepen students’ learning.
+Division word problems solidify the connection between multiplication and division.
+Understanding these inverse operations and the ability to interchange the skills of multiplication and division will help make connections between different mathematical concepts and deepen students’ learning.

 How to teach division word problem solving in elementary school.

-Having taught the concept of division to students using concrete examples, for example how to group or share counters and cubes, the next step is to advance to division word problems.
+Having taught the concept of division to students using concrete examples, for example, grouping or sharing counters and cubes, the next step is to advance to division word problems.

-As with all word problems, it is important that students are able to read the question carefully and interpret it so they know what they are being asked.
+As with all word problems, students must carefully read the question and decipher what is asked.
 Do they need to add, subtract, multiply or divide?
-Are they solving a multi step problem and need to do more than one step?
-They may decide what operation to do, in this blogs’ case – division, and then choose to represent it visually.
+Are they solving a multi-step problem and need to do more than one step?
+They may decide what operation to use and then represent it visually.

 Example of a division word problem